-Besides being an energy efficient house renovation, there is a strong connection with the environment.
+Besides being an energy-efficient house renovation, there is a strong connection with the environment.
 Within the home, there are courtyards, a roof garden and a balcony.
-From the house and these garden spaces their vistas to the surrounding parklands.
+From the house and these garden spaces, their vistas to the surrounding parklands.
 Clients have strong convictions for green living and a green lifestyle.
 So it was essential to develop the visual connection to the surrounding environment.
-Including views to the canopy of the Australian native cherry tree that was on site.
+Including views of the canopy of the Australian native cherry tree that was on site.
 With the potential of establishing strong vistas from within the newly renovated and extended house.

 Maintaining the character of the heritage house was essential.
 To achieve this required a visual and physical separation from the old building and the new addition.
 The courtyard and roof garden accomplishes this by separating the original structure from the new additions.

 The sustainable renovated heritage house is now a workspace for the residents.
 And the home is open and light, providing the homeowners with a luxury green lifestyle in a spacious energy efficient house renovation.